raugustin/autoplanet/README.md

 * Input validation: Reject unwanted input
 * Prepared Statements: Prevent that user data can alter your SQL queries
 * File upload security: Don’t allow users to upload and execute whatever they want
+* Output encoding: Convert data into a safe format before sending it to the user

 ![data_integrity](https://user-images.githubusercontent.com/29182266/27515077-af5228e8-599b-11e7-8f95-3bb23bd74430.jpg)
 Where to put the data integrity controls in the MVC
+### Data Access Controls
+* Web page access: Check authorization upon every page request - has the user the right role to access this web page ?
+* Data object access: Make sure that only authorized users can execute actions on data objects (e.g. delete records)
+* Centralize access control: Use a centralized authorization routine - copying the same authorization code on every page is error prone
+* Session data access: Prevent unauthorized access to session data (session ID's and cookies)
+* Database access: Use database accounts for each user role with corresponding authorizations based on least privilege principle
 ![data_access](https://user-images.githubusercontent.com/29182266/27455646-50bc6608-579e-11e7-8da2-baa6f5bfcb7c.jpg)
+Where to put the data access controls in the MVC
 ![data_protection](https://user-images.githubusercontent.com/29182266/27455656-573f4586-579e-11e7-8573-ef6cad6deceb.jpg)
 ![functionality](https://user-images.githubusercontent.com/29182266/27455663-5c5b89ee-579e-11e7-862a-c0f2896471a8.jpg)